beacon-biosignals/StableHashTraits.jl/README.md

     - `stable_type_id`: Get the qualified name and type parameters of a type, e.g.
        `Base.Vector{Int}`, and return a 64 bit hash of this string.
-5. `@ConstantHash(x)`: at compile time, hash the literal string or number using `sha256` and include the first 64 bytes as a constant number that is recursively hashed using the `WriteHash` method.
+5. `@ConstantHash(x)`: at compile time, hash the literal string or number using `sha256` and include the first 64 bits as a constant number that is recursively hashed using the `WriteHash` method.
 6. `Tuple`: apply multiple methods to hash the object, and then recursively hash their results.
 For example: `(@ConstantHash("header"), StructHash())` would compute a hash for